zhangkaigogo/SwipeSweepSupport/README.md

-# CleanerSwipe Support
+# Photo Cleanup Guru Support

-CleanerSwipe is an easy-to-use photo cleaner app designed to tidy up your camera roll.
+Photo Cleanup Guru is an easy-to-use photo cleaner app designed to tidy up your camera roll.

 Simply swipe left to delete a photo and swipe right to keep it.
 Organizing your camera roll has never been so easy and enjoyable.